On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Experiments

-We mainly consider the linear probing, Sonata (lin.) as baseline and ablate on ScanNet~\cite{scannet} to better investigate the key factprs for effective PEFT in 3D scenes, shown in \cref{tbl:ablations}.
+We mainly consider the linear probing, Sonata (lin.), as baseline and ablate on ScanNet~\cite{scannet} to better investigate the key factors for effective PEFT in 3D scenes, shown in \cref{tbl:ablations}.
 For more studies on the effect of available parameters, please refer to the supplement.

 \paragraph{Individual effectiveness of SA and CA.} To validate our initial hypothesis, we study the individual effectiveness of the SA and CA in \cref{tbl:abl_comp}.
-We find that both adapters can can already be superior to the baseline and competitive to the existing PEFT methods.
-We notice that the SA takes the majority part of the introduced paramteres, which is partially due to the inherently expensive 3D convolutoin with $k^3$ kenrels.
-Such challenge is also 3D specific and also urges us to develop the CA, rather than soly relying on the positional encoding to capture 3D geometry.
+We find that both adapters can already be superior to the baseline and competitive to the existing PEFT methods.
+We notice that the SA takes the majority part of the introduced parameters, which is partially due to the inherently expensive 3D convolution with $k^3$ kernels.
+Such challenge is also 3D specific and urges us to develop the CA, rather than solely relying on the positional encoding to capture 3D geometry.
 By combining the two form of spatial adapters, we obtain \method that reaches the best performance by comprehensively exploring the 3D scene while remaining parameter-efficient.

-\paragraph{Understanding the latent tokens.} In \cref{tbl:abl_tokens}, we are motivated to further investigate how efficient and effective of the proposed CA could be.
-We thus study how few tokens it could afford before failing in capturing the global context and obtaining a similar performance to SA-only.
-Surprisingly, we find that CA can use as few as one single token to effectively express the global scene context, and obtaining clear improvement over SA-only approach.
-We consider this to be the effectiveness of weight decomposition, where we are akin to approximating the $n^2$ global self-attention weights with two $n\times 1$ matrix.
-In comparison to LoRA that decompose the in weight space, we decompose the spatial attention weight matrices and form a spatial bottleneck at token dimension.
-In addition, while we are aware of such similar topic has been similarly explored for efficient attentions~\cite{tr_perceiver,tr_set}, we are, to the best of our knowledge, the first to motivate their effective application as PEFT methods for 3D scenes understanding.
+\paragraph{Understanding the latent tokens.} In \cref{tbl:abl_tokens}, we are motivated to further investigate how efficient and effective the proposed CA could be.
+We thus study how few tokens it could afford before failing to capture the global context.
+Surprisingly, we find that CA can use as few as one single token to effectively express the global scene context, obtaining clear improvement over SA-only approach.
+We consider this to be the effectiveness of weight decomposition, where we are akin to approximating the $n^2$ global self-attention weights with two $n\times 1$ matrices.
+In comparison to LoRA that decomposes in the weight space, we decompose the spatial attention weight matrices and form a spatial bottleneck at token dimension.
+In addition, while we are aware that related topics have been similarly explored for efficient attentions~\cite{tr_perceiver,tr_set}, we are, to the best of our knowledge, the first to motivate their effective application as PEFT methods for 3D scenes understanding.